allexfree/AI-private-school/README.md

 <aside>
 💡

 You are obviously the audience.
-But Chatgpt has knowledge of you from past chats too.
+But some chatbots have knowledge of you from past chats too.

 for example you can say - Me and all the knowledge you have about me including the way I like to learn.
 I still feel like a (the level of skill you feel at).